a-riceeater/UBConsole/README.md

 An unblocked console that has almost the same functions as your average chrome browser one.

+Scroll down for installation.

 # Features

 Console - Views all console messages (console.log, console.err, etc) messages

 Dom Tree (elements) - Views the DOM tree

-Network - Logs fetch requests
+Network - Logs fetch requests (xhr in progress)

 # In Progresss
 - Sources